Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: The PMT HV System

 \subsection{Base High Voltage Test}

-We simulated the performance of the CW base to evaluate voltage buildup and steady-state behavior across the multiplier stages.
+We simulated the performance of the PMT base to evaluate voltage buildup and steady-state behavior across the multiplier stages.
 The circuit was modeled in ADI LTspice using component values that match those of the prototype, including the resistor–capacitor network and output filter.
 Fig.~\ref{fig:Simulated high voltage} shows the simulated stage voltages as a function of time.
 All stages reach their steady-state values after roughly 100 ms, with uniform voltage spacing along the multiplication chain that is consistent with the design specifications.

+For laboratory characterization and firmware updates, a USB-to-serial interface was utilized to connect the base MCU directly to a host PC.
+This interface acts as a communication bridge, converting USB signals into the asynchronous serial data (UART) required by the MCU, allowing the base to be tested independently of the hDOM motherboard.

-Three bases were tested to verify the dynode voltages and their consistency with the designed ratio.
-Each unit was placed on an insulating substrate to avoid external interference.
-Stage voltages from DY10 to the cathode were measured sequentially using a high-voltage probe (HVP-40, 1000:1 attenuation), with readings taken after a 5-second stabilization period.
-The first base yielded –104 V at DY10, which was adopted as the reference setting for the remaining units.
-During all measurements, the anode (P) was held at ground, and the cathode (K) reached approximately –1270 V. Table \ref{tab:voltage_data} lists the measured stage voltages, which follow the expected CW scaling and agree with the LTspice simulation.Under the conditions of a regulated 5 V input and a -1200 V output, the comprehensive performance of the base board was evaluated, with the key results summarized in Table \ref{tab:hv_specs} .
+Using this setup, three bases were tested to verify dynode voltages and consistency with the designed ratio.
+Each unit was placed on an insulating substrate, and stage voltages from DY10 to the cathode were measured sequentially using a high-voltage probe (HVP-40, 1000:1 attenuation) after a 5-second stabilization period.
+The first base yielded -104~V at DY10, which was adopted as the reference setting for the remaining units.
+During measurements, the anode (P) was held at ground, and the cathode (K) reached approximately -1270~V. Table~\ref{tab:voltage_data} lists the measured stage voltages, which follow the expected CW scaling and agree with the LTspice simulation.
+Key performance results under a regulated 5~V input and a -1200~V output are summarized in Table~\ref{tab:hv_specs}.